Flow Cytometry (FACS) Laboratory

 New users information - Analysers: instructions for access and rules for do-it-yourself operation of the analytical cytometers.
 For potential users of the analytical instruments, a CD tutorial that describes how the FACScans operate is available.
-Introductory training for these and the more sophisticated cytometers and their software can be arranged with Cytometry Facility staff on an ad hoc basis.
+Introductory training for these and the more sophisticated cytometers and their software can be arranged with Cytometry Laboratory staff on an ad hoc basis.

 Reserving sorter or analyser time: For both WEHI staff and colleagues from neighbouring institutions.

-Facility Cell Sorting Procedures: Getting the most out of the service.
+Laboratory Cell Sorting Procedures: Getting the most out of the service.

 Advanced Users Links

 FCMDesigner: An application for plotting of fluorescence spectra and optical filter transmission curves in order to check the feasibility of a proposed experiment.
 To select the best WEHI instrument for the purpose, see Fluorochrome Combinations.